Borja21091/Ultralyzer/docs/doc_user_guide.md

 - **Export QC Results**: Generates a CSV file with filenames, decisions, and notes.
 - **Export Metrics**: Generates a CSV file with calculated vascular metrics.

+Go to the `Segmentation` menu:

+- **Export to PSD...**: Exports images and segmentations as layered Photoshop (PSD) files.
+The PSD file will contain separate layers for `Arteries`, `Veins` and `Optic Disc` segmentation masks as well as the original `Color Image` and its `Green Channel` (for better vessel visibility and discrimation).

+  - **All**: Exports all loaded images with corresponding segmentations.
+  - **Current**: Exports only the currently displayed image and its segmentation mask.